Written by: Leah Bedrosian, MPH

 While it is well-established that taking folic acid (a type of B vitamin) during pregnancy can help prevent neural tube defects, there has been controversy over whether supplementing with folic acid (folate) prepregnancy is beneficial or perhaps harmful, with some studies suggesting that it may increase risk of miscarriage.
 A review published in 2016 found no evidence that folic acid supplementation had any effect on risk of fetal loss, miscarriage, or stillbirth (Balogun et al., 2016).
 And some more-recent studies published since that review have suggested that folic acid may reduce risk of miscarriage, while also conferring other benefits, such as lower risk of infertility and shorter time to pregnancy (Gaskins & Chavarro, 2018).

 The CDC recommends that all reproductive-age women take 400 micrograms of folic acid per day (CDC, 2018).
 While you can get folic acid from certain vegetables (like spinach, asparagus, and Brussels sprouts) and fortified foods, you may be better off taking a daily multivitamin that contains folic acid and iron, which taken together have been shown to confer the most benefits for fertility (Gaskins & Chavarro, 2018).
 Twenty-seven milligrams of iron daily is recommended during pregnancy and between nine and ten milligrams of iron during lactation (NIH, 2019a).
 Make sure to also get enough omega-3 fatty acids, or take a fish oil supplement in addition to your prenatal multivitamin.

 Lifestyle Changes for Infertility

-Timing sex with ovulation and maintaining a healthy weight are crucial when trying to become pregnant.
-Managing stress, avoiding alcohol and drugs, and reducing your exposure to environmental toxins are also key.
+Timing sex with ovulation is crucial when trying to become pregnant.
+Managing stress, avoiding alcohol and drugs, maintaining a healthy weight, and reducing your exposure to environmental toxins are also key.

 Time of the Month